danbev/learning-iot/notes/cortex-m.md

   .word     systick_handler + 1      // SysTick                          15
 ```

+Each exception has a priority associated with it which is ofter configurable.
+External interrupts start at exception number 16.

 #### Current Process State Register (CPSR)
 TODO: move this to an arm7tdmi doc.